What are Fidelity Bonds?

 Explanation of Fidelity Bonds

 The term bond in the name fidelity bonds is a misnomer as these are a form of insurance policy.
-In the UK, this type of insurance policy is known as fidelity guarantee insurance coverage, while in Australia, it is known as employee dishonesty insurance coverage.
+In the UK, companies refer to this insurance policy as fidelity guarantee insurance coverage, whereas in Australia, it is known as employee dishonesty insurance coverage.
 Businesses or employers use these policies to insure themselves against losses that can arise out of the actions of dishonest employees (or, at times, clients) who deliberately cause harm to the business.
 Fidelity bonds are not traded anywhere and do not accrue interest like other bonds.

 Now, let us look at how a fidelity bond works: